Posts Tagged "advice from lama zopa rinpoche"

 ”Now what is needed are people who will sacrifice their lives, as they did in India, Tibet and Nepal, not just to study the Dharma like at a college or university, but to actualize the teachings in a monastery or isolated place.
 In Tibet, the mountains were full of caves like ants’ nests, where people would go to practice without distraction This is how Buddhism really comes alive – when it is not just words, not just scholars, but really living Buddhism.
 When study and realization come together, Buddhism will really last.
 Wow, then like an ocean in the heart and the mind, it will spread and be preserved.
 Otherwise, if it is just like learning in a college, it won’t last long.
 That’s like throwing tsampa on water: It stays on top and doesn’t sink – it is shallow.
 For Buddhism to really be preserved in the West as it was in Tibet and India, we need people who will sacrifice their lives to completely actualize in the heart what was explained by the Buddha We need to realize all of this in our hearts in the West.”

-Webcasts of Lama Zopa Rinpoche teaching this year (and before), including the teaching given on Oct 13 at Gyalwa Gyatso Buddhist Center (Ocean of Compassion), USA; and during the 100 Million Mani Retreat in Mongolia are available online 24/7 on FPMT’s livestreaming webpage.
+Webcasts of Lama Zopa Rinpoche teaching this year (and in previous years), including the teachings Rinpoche gave during this year’s Light of the Path retreat are available online 24/7 on FPMT’s livestreaming webpage.

 The Lama Zopa Rinpoche Bodhichitta Fund is extremely honored to sponsor another 10 people to do 108 Nyung-Nä retreats at Institut Vajra Yogini, France.
 The 108 Nyung-Nä retreats starts in November 2013 and lasts until June 2014.
 In 2012 the fund also sponsored 10 people to complete 108 Nyung-Nä retreats.